kbaynes/docker-apache-static/README.md

 # Example: Docker Apache Static Site Serving

+This example shows how to build an Apache Docker image which contains a static website.

 1. [Install Docker](https://docs.docker.com/install/)
 2. Open a command line and cd into this directory
 3. Build the docker image with the command: